NoraLou/digiTate/README.md

 DigiTate is a flexible one-page app, that offers users from around the globe a playful, visually intuitive way to explore London’s cultural treasures from the 16th to 20th centuries.

-You can visit digitTATE online at : http://nora-digitate.herokuapp.com/ It is currently deployed in Beta for webKit browers (Chrome, Safari).
+You can visit digitTATE online at : http://nora-digitate.herokuapp.com/ It is currently deployed in beta for WebKit browers (Chrome, Safari).

 <p align="center">
   <br/>